 Hannah HATHERELL: Died 13 April 1934 at Lyons.
 Hannah Barr would have had some great pioneering stories to tell.
 She and her husband ran the first and apparently the only hotel in the Lyons/Greenwald area.

-Mrs John MOLLOY: Died April 1934 at Hamilton.
-Mrs Molloy was born in England and travelled to Portland with her parents aboard the Flora McDonald.
+Eliza FEATHERBY: Died April 1934 at Hamilton.
+Eliza was born in England and travelled to Portland with her parents aboard the Flora McDonald.
 While in Portland she knew Stephen, Edward and John Henty and had many stories to tell about them.
-She moved with her parents to Coleraine and after her marriage she moved to Hamilton.
-She was a devout Roman Catholic and crocheted an alter cloth for the St. Marys Church, Hamilton.
+She moved with her parents to Coleraine and after her marriage to John Molloy in 1867, she moved to Hamilton.
+She was a devout Roman Catholic and crocheted an altar cloth for the St. Marys Church, Hamilton.

 John Finn KIRBY: Died 7 April 1942 at Portland.
 John Kirby was quite a man.
 Born at Springbank Casterton in 1858, he completed his schooling at Ballarat College.
 He then worked for seven years as a stock and station agent in Ballarat, before returning closer to home in 1882 to work as a stock and station agent at Coleraine.
 He eventually bought the business.